IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 The next site was a spot that Juan and Beatriz had found, some great looking sloping grassy meadows; we soon started to find many plants of Bug / Fragrant Bug Orchid (Orchis coriophora).

 The plants were highly variable in colour, ranging from quite deep Red / Purple to White and Green.
 Rock Bunting (Escribano Montesino / Emberiza cia), Red-billed Chough (Chova Piquirroja / Pyrrhocorax pyrrhocorax) and Great Spotted Woodpecker (Pico Picapinos / Dendrocopos major) were the only new birds seen.
-Several butterflies were also flying in the meadows including Brown Argus (Aricia agestis), Black-veined White (Aporia crataegi), Clouded Yellow (Colias crocea), Grayling (Hipparchia semele), Spanish Gatekeeper (Pyronia bathsheba), Spanish Marbled White (Melanargia ines) and Speckled Wood (Pararge aegeria).
+Several butterflies were also flying in the meadows including Brown Argus (Aricia agestis), Black-veined White (Aporia crataegi), Clouded Yellow (Colias croceus), Grayling (Hipparchia semele), Spanish Gatekeeper (Pyronia bathseba), Spanish Marbled White (Melanargia ines) and Speckled Wood (Pararge aegeria).

 El Purche, Sierra Nevada.